buildingSMART/BCF-API/README.md

 ## 2.1 Topology 1 - BCF-Server only##

 Model collaboration is managed through a shared file server or a network file sharing service like Dropbox.
-The BCF-Server handels the Authentication and the BCF-Issues.
+The BCF-Server handles the authentication and the BCF-Issues.

 ![Topology1](Images/Topology1.png)